-Mic Porter was one of my first big head-turners in street art.
+Mic Porter (born 1983) was one of my first big head-turners in street art.
 In the past he has produced some mind-blowing street art of epic proportion, which is still viewable and untouched.
 Most of his work is only visible to those who travel on the train and tram networks around Melbourne.

 Like many street artists, Mic started tagging and producing quick throw-ups before he began to expand into producing epic pieces.
 During his career as a street artist he has attended art school, collected rubbish (is that being a garbologist?), and indulged in a little dumpster-diving.